 The Ryzen 3 3300X unlocks a new level of performance for budget gamers with four cores and eight threads that can push low- to mid-range graphics cards to their fullest.
 This new processor wields the Zen 2 architecture paired with the 7nm process to push performance to new heights while enabling new features for low-end processors, like access to the speedy PCIe 4.0 interface.
 The 3300X's four cores tick at a 3.8 GHz clock rate and boost to 4.3 GHz, providing snappy performance in lightly threaded applications, like games.

 AMD includes a bundled Wraith Spire cooler with the processor.
 Still, you might consider budgeting in a better low-end cooler to unlock the full performance, particularly if you are overclocking.
 Speaking of which, the Ryzen 3 3300X can overclock to the highest all-core frequencies we've seen with a Ryzen 3000-series processor, making it a great chip for enthusiasts.
 Unlike AMD's other current-gen Ryzen 3 processors, you'll need to pair this processor with a discrete GPU, but the low price point leaves extra room in the budget for a more capable graphics card.

 You can stick with the value theme and drop this capable chip into existing X470 of B450 motherboards, but you'll lose access to the PCIe 4.0 interface in exchange for a lower price point.
-Better yet, AMD will have its new B550 motherboards on offer in June 2020.
+Better yet, AMD has its new B550 motherboards on offer.
 These new motherboards support the PCIe 4.0 interface but provide lower entry-level pricing that's a better fit for this class of processor.